truenas/documentation/content/SCALEUIReference/Network/NetworkInterfaceScreens.md

 {{< /truetable >}}

 ### Aliases
-**Add** the right of **Aliases** shows fields to define an alias, also known as a 'static IP address' and netmask (CIDR) for the interface on the TrueNAS controller.
+**Add** the right of **Aliases** shows fields to define an alias, also known as a static IP address and netmask (CIDR) for the interface on the TrueNAS controller.
 The alias can be an IPv4 or IPv6 address.

 ![AddInterfaceAliases](/images/SCALE/Network/AddInterfaceAliases.png "Interface Aliases")